bigfix/developer.bigfix.com/site/reference/types/monitor-power-interval.md

 # type: monitor power interval

-The &lt;monitor power interval&lt; inspectors return information about the monitors (displays) attached to a given computer.
+The &lt;monitor power interval&gt; inspectors return information about the monitors (displays) attached to a given computer.
 Each computer can have multiple monitors, and they can be either on or off.
 This information can be used in a power-usage study.
-Monitor intervals are retrieved as tuples in the form of &lt;interval, state, monitor count&lt;, where the interval contains the start and end time, the state (on or off) and the number of monitors that are attached to the computer.
+Monitor intervals are retrieved as tuples in the form of &lt;interval, state, monitor count&gt;, where the interval contains the start and end time, the state (on or off) and the number of monitors that are attached to the computer.

 # count of &lt;monitor power interval&gt; : integer